hzhongresearch/quickfind_mask_data/README.md

 The ground truth in the original RGB-D scenes dataset had many errors so I manually traced out the location of each object.
 For example in the RGB-D scenes datset there is an image called: table_small_2_67.png, depth map called: table_small_2_67_depth.png.
 There is a corresponding image called: table_small_2_67_mask.png in this dataset to show the location of all detectable objects.

 QuickFind was created during my PhD.
 The research paper "Quickfind: Fast and contact-free object detection using a depth sensor" was presented at PerCom Workshops 2016.
 My research is in Ubiquitous Computing and Computer Vision.
-You can send questions to: henry (dot) zhong (at) unswalumni (dot) com .
 If you use this work please consider citing our paper.

 ```
 @inproceedings{zhong2016quickfind,